-Depending on the life stage of your pet, the number of well visits per year is very variable.
+Depending on the life stage of your pet, the number of well visits per year is variable.
 Puppies come 3-4 times in the first year, healthy adults should be seen once a year at a minimum, and senior pets should be seen every 6 months.

-Our pets give us subtle signals about their conditions, and because they are unable to verbalize pain or illness, having the veterinarian physically examine the animal, listen to the heart/lungs, palpate their abdomen and lymph nodes, inspect the oral cavity for infection, loose/ broken teeth and plaque, and observe body posture are essential in making an accurate diagnosis.
+Our pets give us subtle signals about their conditions, and because they are unable to verbalize pain or illness, having the veterinarian physically examine the animal, listen to the heart/lungs, palpate their abdomen and lymph nodes, inspect the oral cavity for infection, loose/ broken teeth and plaque, and observation of body posture are essential in making an accurate diagnosis.

 Vaccination builds your pet's immune system and provides protection from a number of harmful viruses and bacteria, including Canine Influenza, Parvovirus, Distemper, Feline Leukemia and Bordetella (commonly referred to as "Kennel Cough").
 A protocol specific to your pet, will be determined based on previous vaccination history, your pet's exposure risks and IL laws regarding Rabies vaccination.